 - If users receive an email signed by RSA digital certificate less than 1024 bits, they will receive an alert saying the certificate cannot be trusted – sending out signals about the originality and authenticity of the email;

-- Outlook will not connect to Exchange Server with RSA certificates less than 1024 bits.
+- Outlook will not connect to Exchange Server with RSA certificates of less than 1024 bits.
 Users will see an alert saying the certificate cannot be trusted and hence, has been blocked;

-- While installing products carrying weak RSA certificates, users will receive warning about the certificate that will discourage users to install the “untrusted” product;
+- While installing products carrying weak RSA certificates, users will receive a warning about the certificate that will discourage users to install the “untrusted” product;

 How To Detect If RSA Certificate Is Weak